 A skilled medical expert might be able to use hand manipulation to return the protruding organ back into its correct position.

 When a hernia becomes strangulated, causes obstructions or develops in a certain way – surgical intervention might be necessary.
-Sometimes a mesh is inserted into the body to strengthen the place where the hole has developed.<,/p>
+Sometimes a mesh is inserted into the body to repair the hernia and strengthen the place where the hole has developed.

 Examples of hernia injury compensation claim amounts

-A hernia which when treated has a risk of you suffering further pain and is a hernia in a position where you had no pre existing weakness will lead to compensation calculated between: £4,500 - £6,000
+A direct inguinal hernia, which when repaired has a risk of you suffering further pain.
+The hernia is in a position, where you had no pre-existing weakness.

-A hernia which, even after treatment, leads to continual pain and might cause you limitations in your daily activities will lead to compensation monies of: Up to £16,000
+A serious hernia which, even after repair, leads to continual pain and might cause you limitations in your daily activities (including sports and employment).

 On this page your have read about the most common types of hernia injury together with the amounts of compensation you can claim.

-Remember - deciding if you can claim hernia injury compensation can be quite a complicated process even for a legal professional.
-So I recommend you:
+Deciding if you can claim for hernia injury compensation can be quite a complicated process even for a legal professional.